Creating Custom RSS/Atom Feeds

 • The Title appears as the link text in the RSS/Atom Feed portlet.

-• The Description field contains details about the content of the linked HTML page.
+• The Description field contains details about what's on the linked HTML page.

 • The URL field should contain the URL for the linked HTML file.

-10. When you have added titles, descriptions, and URLs for all your HTML files, click Save.
+10. When you've added titles, descriptions, and URLs for all your HTML files, click Save.

-Users in the defined audience now can choose to display the custom feed in an RSS/Atom Feed portlet on their dashboards.
+Now, users you've chosen as the audience can display the custom feed in an RSS/Atom Feed portlet on their dashboard.
 For information, see RSS/Atom Feed Portlets.
 If you are an administrator, you can publish your dashboard with this feed to users with other related roles.
 For information, see Publishing Dashboards.

 Note: